catalina-mihai/BlackJack/README.md

 'https://github.com/tommydrengen/BlackJack.git'
 4) Once the repository is cloned, navigate into the repository directory using the cd command. <br>
 5) You can now run the script locally.
 Depending on the programming language, you might need to have the necessary runtime or dependencies installed on your system. <br>
 6) Execute the script using the appropriate command or interpreter for the specific language.
-For example, if it's a Python script, you can run it using the python command followed by the script name:
+For example, if it's a Python script, you can run it using the python command followed by the script name.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)